rrainey/DSKY-matic/README.md

 Major to-dos:

-* [done] build a new batch of EL Driver boards - I blew out the first driver board while testing a bad E/L display stack
+* [done] adapt Virtual AGC to use these Lamp, Keyboard, and Display drivers
-* [done] develop Virtual AGC-friendly hardware drivers for each I/O board
+* [done] improve the keyboard's pushbutton design - the current version is a rather clunky 3D printed design that could look much more realistic
-* [ready to test] adapt Virtual AGC to use these Lamp, Keyboard, and Display drivers
+* [in progress] design and test an alternative to the original Electroluminescent Display module.
+This alternatate modules uses LEDs in place of the EL display.
+It's easier to build and may be more reliable over time.
-* [in progress] improve the keyboard's pushbutton design - the current version is a rather clunky 3D printed design that could look much more realistic
+* [in progress] build a new batch of of the new (current limited) EL Driver boards

 ### Cloning